If a collection account is being reported on your credit report from a company called Capital Management Services, don’t ignore it.

 They know how to deal with collection agencies, and will have a better chance at settling your accounts and improving your credit score.

-Using a credit repair company is even more important if you have multiple collection accounts since settling those can turn into a part-time job if you try to do it yourself.
+Using a credit repair company is even more important if you have multiple collection accounts.

 However, if Capital Management Services threatens you with legal action, you may need to hire a credit attorney.